Sunderland 'Til I Die: Season 2 (2020)

+Season 3 (2024)

 Critical reception

 The critical response to the series has been generally positive.

-Reviewing the series for Sports Illustrated, Luis Miguel Echegaray compared it to All or Nothing: Manchester City and wrote: "The project perfectly encapsulates the cultural significance of the city’s relationship with its proud, working-class supporters.
+Reviewing the series for Sports Illustrated, Luis Miguel Echegaray compared it to All or Nothing: Manchester City and wrote: "The project perfectly encapsulates the cultural significance of the city's relationship with its proud, working-class supporters.
 As a result, Sunderland 'Til I Die, despite the club's plight, is a cut above the rest."
 Writing for The Independent, Alex Hess again drew comparisons to All or Nothing, suggesting that, unlike the "weirdly bland affair" which followed Manchester City's unrelenting success, the dismal failure of Sunderland's season made for "triumphant TV".

 The Newcastle-based Evening Chronicle gave the series a positive five-star review describing it as "so much more than just a tale of woe" and praising the show's focus on the fans.
 Writing for The Guardian, Barry Glendenning described it as a "wonderful series" which: "simultaneously showcases everything that is right and wrong with English football."
-Jack Fox in the Metro states "at times it’s more gory than Game of Thrones but it is a series well worth binging on."
+Jack Fox in the Metro states "at times it's more gory than Game of Thrones but it is a series well worth binging on."
 The Daily Telegraph gave it four out of five stars, and described it as an "uplifting story", while The Wall Street Journal described it as "superb".

 Writing a review for the Sunderland Echo (the local newspaper for the Sunderland area), Phil Smith expressed disappointment at the lack of anything revelatory or explosive in the series, and considered the setup of Sunderland as an area of post-industrial poverty a little forced in the opening episodes.
-Nevertheless he described it as "a beautiful and fundamentally true piece of work".
+Nevertheless, he described it as "a beautiful and fundamentally true piece of work".

 Writing for Decider, Scott Hines compared the first season of Sunderland 'Til I Die to the likes of Gimme Shelter or 9/11 as a case in which "you start making a movie about one thing, and something entirely different happens".
-He also wrote that the story of the first season – a team hoping to return to the top flight that instead finds itself moving further away from it after piling up losses on the pitch – is "deeply relatable if you’ve ever worked hard for a company that’s failed over your head, if you’ve ever tried to help someone who can’t help themself, if you've ever kept hope in the face of overwhelming evidence to the contrary."
+He also wrote that the story of the first season – a team hoping to return to the top flight that instead finds itself moving further away from it after piling up losses on the pitch – is "deeply relatable if you've ever worked hard for a company that's failed over your head, if you've ever tried to help someone who can't help themself, if you've ever kept hope in the face of overwhelming evidence to the contrary."

+The third season was described by Richard Jolly of The Independent as "giving viewers a happy ending as the long-suffering stars of the show, the Sunderland fans, remain at its emotional heart".

+Legacy

+Writer Humphrey Ker credits the series to the initial motivation for Rob McElhenney's interest in purchasing Wrexham A.F.C.; the purchase was documented in the documentary series Welcome to Wrexham, which itself was compared to Sunderland 'Til I Die.